 - This tool operates as dynamic tasks and a task rule.

-- It uses dependency build script as its base.
+- It uses a dependency build script as its base.

 - It has a background built-server known as Gradle Daemon